kapin-k/DNA-DEMO-DEPLOY/README.md

 * iv) In Line 35, you may find the following - <key>smarten-env.eba-9hfjufww.us-east-2.elasticbeanstalk.com</key>
 * Replace the existing domain name with the domain name of the desired server.
 (Dont include IP address or port number) Eg: <key>github.com</key>

+**The following steps are for deploying it on a local machine, if you choose to go ahead with AWS Deployment, please skip this section and move to BUILD and DEPLOYMENT section.
+Also, the IP address of the local host needs to be translated to a domain, without which the app won't connect to server**

+1. **Setting up Smarten-Demo app server**

+- `smarten-demo-srv.py` must be configured such that `EXEC` variable points to the location of `db-search`.
+It is recommeded that `db-search` resides in the same directory as the database files and `smarten-demo-srv.py` itself.

+- Navigate to '/DNA-DEMO-DEPLOY/dna-demo-server-AWS' and execute the following command:

+    ```bash
+        make
+    ```
+2. **Setting up proxy-server**

+- Installing Flask API, navigate to '/DNA-DEMO-DEPLOY/dna-demo-server-AWS', then execute this command:

+    ```bash
+    pip3 install flask
+    pip3 install flask_restful
+    ```
+3. **Starting the proxy-server**

+- Navigate to '/DNA-DEMO-DEPLOY/dna-demo-server-AWS' and execute:

+    ```bash
+    python3 application.py
+    ```
+The proxy-server is currently configured in such a way that when it is launched it takes the IP address of the host it is running on and accepts connections on port `5000` by default.
+It is adviced that you do not change any of the parameters for this.
+In case you need to change the parameters, here are the following steps: open `application.py` file in directory '/DNA-DEMO-DEPLOY/dna-demo-server-AWS' :

+      For changing IP and port number :

+        Line No: 7 Change  `host_name = 'IP Address/domain name'`
+        Line No: 8 Change  `port_no = <Port no>`

+        'IP Address/domain name' => the IP address/domain name at which the server should accept incoming requests and connections.
+We adive you keep it as 0.0.0.0 or change it to the domain name if it needs to be changed.
+        <Port_No>    => Port number on which you which you want the proxy-server accepting the connections

+If you have made any changes to host name or port number, then:
+* move to directory '/DNA-DEMO-DEPLOY/dnademo/Components'
+* Go to Line 27: Where you may see an URL for the Server (http://smarten-env.eba-9hfjufww.us-east-2.elasticbeanstalk.com)
+* Change the URL to the URL of the desired Server along with the port number if you have deployed it on local machine.

 **Happy Searching!
 The application will now be connceted to the desired server. :)**